 Lanny Brown

 The 3rd-great grandson of John and Magdalena Brown, Lanny Brown was born on a multi-generational farm in Fenwick (South Pelham), Ontario.
-One of four children, Lanny shares stories of growing up with his siblings on Downalane Farms.
+One of four children, Lanny shares stories of growing up with his siblings on Downalane Farm.
 At 89 years old, Lanny can remember many of the jobs he used to do as a kid — threshing grain, husking walnuts, and selling apples.
 These special stories help us understand how Brown descendants relate to their family legacy as Loyalist descendants still living in Niagara.
 They reflect the rural sensibilities that many families experienced in the mid-20th century, including interactions with their neighbours and surrounding communities, social norms, and everyday farm life.

 This interview was conducted in Lanny’s home in Forest, ON, on November 14, 2024.